 8.3 Commitment to developing and maintaining a tenured faculty.
-The Board agrees that it is in the best interests of the University, the faculty, and the students to maximize the ratio of tenured and tenure-accruing E&G appointments to the number of non-tenure-accruing E&G appointments, among those appointments including significant teaching responsibilities.
-The University Administration shall provide information to the UFF on the number of credit hours taught in the University, broken down by the position class code of the instructor.
+The Board agrees that it is in the best interests of the University, the faculty, and the students to maximize the ratio of tenured and tenure-accruing E&G appointments to the number of specialized (non-tenure-accruing) E&G appointments, among those appointments including significant teaching responsibilities.